box/developer.box.com/guides/security/index.md

 </ImageFrame>

 Custom applications fall into two categories: published and unpublished.
-Published applications are found in the [Box App Gallery][appgallery].
+Published applications are found in the [Box App Center][appcenter].
 Box Admins decide whether published and unpublished application are enabled by default and therefore can be used without approval.
 The status of these settings determines what actions are necessary to successfully [authorize][auth] an